 D. La Mezcalarita (because you’ll probably be kind of drunk and a few shots of mezcal with your last craft beers will finish the job)

 Dan created this Oaxaca brewery tour for my 28th birthday and it was so much fun.
 If you have a free day in the city or just love craft beer, I definitely recommend adding it to your Oaxaca itinerary!

 Ready to try the best craft beer in Oaxaca?

-Then, check out the guided tours and activities to round out your itinerary, and use the Mexico Series to explore 40+ more articles on the best things to see, do, eat, drink, and discover in the country.
+Then, check out the guided tours and activities to round out your itinerary, and use the Mexico Series to explore 40+ more articles on the best things to see, do, eat, drink, and discover in the country!

 Like it?
 Pin it!